marklogic-community/marklogic-samplestack/appserver/java-spring/README.md

 `./gradlew --stop`     (if you've been using the gradle daemon.)
 `./gradlew clean`
-`./gradlew dbteardown`
+`./gradlew undeploy` (an ml-gradle task)

-*gradle tasks used in Samplestack development*
+*other gradle tasks used in Samplestack development*

-* `./gradlew dbInit`   This is the task that initializes a MarkLogic server and preps it for runninng Samplestack.
+* `./gradlew mlInit` (an ml-gradle task)   This is the task that initializes a MarkLogic server and preps it for runninng Samplestack.
 It is a one-time task; after running, the users, roles, database, and REST server will be available for configuration.
-* `./gradlew dbTeardown` This command removes Samplestack's entire REST server, database, and security objects from the MarkLogic server.
+* `./gradlew mlUndeploy` (an ml-gradle task) This command removes Samplestack's entire REST server, database, and security objects from the MarkLogic server.

 * `./gradlew clean`  This built-in gradle task cleans the build directory.
 When in doubt, try it.
 * `./gradlew assemble`   This command bootstraps the middle tier, runs tests, and builds the Java project.
 When it is done you have verified the unit tests and built samplestack.
 * `./gradlew tasks`  Lists tasks available to the samplestack project.

-* `./gradlew dbConfigure`  Incrementally applies configuration changes in ../../database/* to the MarkLogic instance.
-* `./gradlew dbConfigureClean`   Removes cache info for configuration from build direcotiry (so next dbConfigure will process all files).
-* `./gradlew dbConfigureAll`   dbConfigureClean then runs dbConfigure.
-Uploads all config files to MarkLogic.

 * `./gradlew bootRun`       This command runs the middle tier and MarkLogic services.
 This project also contains a built version of the front-end angular application.
 If you want to use and exercise the front-end independently, see the sibling project in /browser for instructions on running the browser application
 * `./gradlew seedDataFetch`  Fetches seed data from a remote location to the build directory.